sagynbek/voyager/docs/core-concepts/media-manager.md

 {% hint style="info" %}
 **Notice on File Upload Size**
 If you are getting an error when trying to upload large files, this may be a setting that needs to be changed in your PHP.
-Be sure to check `max_file_upload` and `file_upload_size`
+Be sure to check `max_file_uploads` and `upload_max_filesize`
 {% endhint %}